zamojski/PirBOX-LITE/README.md

 ### Configuration / Reflashing:
 > [!NOTE]
-> By default, it comes already flashed and tested with the default firmware, GATEWAY_KEY "xy" and encryption_key { 0x4B, 0xA3, 0x3F, 0x9C }.
+> By default, it comes already flashed and tested with the default firmware, `GATEWAY_KEY "xy"` and `encryption_key { 0x4B, 0xA3, 0x3F, 0x9C }`.
 You need to change the keys!

 1. Install MegaTinyCore in Arduino IDE "http://drazzy.com/package_drazzy.com_index.json"
 2. Download the PirBOX-Lite project file; don't just copy and paste the code.